xeruf/mostr/README.md

 - https://github.com/coracle-social/bucket for local development
 - https://github.com/rnostr/rnostr for production use

-Run development build with:
+Install rustup and run a development build with:

     cargo run

 A `relay` list and private `key` can be placed in config files under `${XDG_CONFIG_HOME:-$HOME/.config}/mostr/`.
-Currently, all relays are fetched and synced to, separation is planned - ideally for any project with different collaborators, an own relay will be used.
+Ideally any project with different collaborators has its own relay.
 If not saved, mostr will ask for a relay url
 (entering none is fine too, but your data will not be persisted between sessions) and a private key, alternatively generating one on the fly.